Genocs/genocs-library/README.md

 This repo contains a set of libraries designed by Genocs.
 The libraries are built using .NET standard 2.1 or .NET7.

-Packages are available on [nuget Genocs](https://www.nuget.org/profiles/gioema_nocco).
+Packages are available on [NuGet Genocs](https://www.nuget.org/profiles/gioema_nocco).

 ---